>You're waaaaayyyyyyyy too advanced for me pete!! >Thanks Pete for that very in >dept explaination which sounds like Greek to me,,,,hehehehe.

 If you think my rudimentary explanation sounds like Greek, wait till you check out the book!!!
 LOL

-The edition I have is a 345 page book "JUST" on Sharpening Techniques for Adobe Photoshop, Camera Raw and Lightroom.
+The edition I have is a 345 page book "JUST"color> on Sharpening Techniques for Adobe Photoshop, Camera Raw and Lightroom.

 As to resizing, I believe you are using PS Elements correct?
 When you resize the default algorithm is Bicubic which is a good all purpose algorithm for digital imaging.
 If you click on the arrow to the right of Bicubic, you will get a drop down menu of choices.
 Again this goes to preferences in workflow, but I find Bicubic Sharper does a good job of down-sampling with a minimal need for further re-sharpening afterward.
 On the other hand some people use Bicubic Smoother for both up or down-sampling.

 It will take some time and experimentation on your part to decide what works best for you.